SimKat123/Full_Score_Quiz/README.md

 ## Usage

-Open through any internet browser and click the Start Quiz Button to test your knowledge about JavaScript.
+Open through any internet browser and click the Start Quiz Button to test your knowledge about Coding.

 ## Credits